intervene-EU-H2020/prspipe/README.md

 | fid_2 | iid_2 | 1 |
 | ... | ... | ... |

 An example is provided at [`resources/synthetic_data/pheno250.tsv.gz`](https://github.com/intervene-EU-H2020/prspipe/blob/main/resources/synthetic_data/).
-A script to convert the INTERVENE phenotype format to this format should be provided soon (any volunteers?).
+A script to convert the INTERVENE phenotype format to this format will be provided soon (any volunteers?).

 The IDs should have matches in the plink `.fam`-files generated above, but it is **not** necessary to have phenotype values for all genotyped individuals.
 This   way only a sub-set of individuals can be analysed for each phenotype to save computational effort.
 Also, if you do not want to analyse a specific phenotype, you can delete the row corresponding to that phenotype from [`config/studies.tsv`](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/studies.tsv).